itemresponsewarehouse/Rpkg/README.md

 ### Authentication

 The IRW datasets are hosted on [Redivis](https://redivis.com), a data management platform.
-To access these datasets, you'll need to
+To access these datasets, you'll need to:

 1. Have a Redivis account (create one at <https://redivis.com/?createAccount>  if you don't have one).

 2. Complete a one-time authentication process using the Redivis R Client requiring a pop-up.

 **Steps for Authentification**